wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

 *   A district inspector or an official visitor who visits any hospital or service must give a report on the visit to the Director of Area Mental Health Services within 14 days after the visit.

-    Section 98: substituted, on 1 April 2000, by [section 52][292] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 98: replaced, on 1 April 2000, by [section 52][292] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

 ##### 98A District inspectors to report monthly